Home

 Wash more olives, chop more of the vegetables, and add to the bottle.
 Top up with more Olive oil and vinegar.

-Provided you get all the olives into the Olive oil / vinegar mixture within two weeks all will be well.
+Provided you get the whole can of olives into the Olive oil / vinegar mixture within two weeks all will be well.

 1. 1kg (say) black olives